All Episodes

 The people that have signed up don't know what they've signed up for.

-But this you if you drill down deep into the numbers the regime has admitted, we may actually have a grand total of one million people who have signed up for Obamacare who did not have health insurance.
+If you drill down deep into the numbers the regime has admitted, we may actually have a grand total of 1 million people who have signed up for Obamacare who did not have health insurance.

 And remember, we were all told that the reason we had to redo the health care system was because we had 30 million to 46 million uninsured.